GGgRain/Unreal-Joint/README.md

 ## :inbox_tray: Related Projects & Derivative Projects ##

 There are some derivative projects that can be worked with Joint!

-> [!NOTE]
-> Joint is a "General Purpose Modular Playback System" that can be used on the many range and system, so we expand its range with sub-plugins for each category.
-> And currently we support "Advanced Narrative System" expansion in the form of **Joint Native**, and many others can come along, or you can make your own usage with the framework.

 Currently We provide **Joint Native**, an advanced tool designed to empower developers and storytellers to create highly customizable and dynamic narrative experiences.
 It supports a wide range of applications, from simple dialogues to complex, interactive storytelling systems inspired by games like Hogwarts Legacy or The Witcher 3.
 The system offers maximum control over participants, events, and the surrounding world, enabling intricate narrative designs.